yoda-vid/texttrix/readme-src.txt

 All rights reserved.

 -----------------
-The Text Trix editor is an open-source, cross-platform text editor whose goal is to make file and text navigation easier for coders.
+The Text Trix editor is an open-source, cross-platform text editor whose goal is to make file and text navigation easier for coding and general text editing.

 System Req:
 -Java[tm] Development Kit (JDK), v.1.4+, freely available from Sun